Solar in Conway, AR: 2026 Cost, Savings & Payback

 Does Conway have net metering?

-Is solar worth it in Conway, AR?
+Is solar worth it in Conway, AR in 2026?